brycedrennan/imaginAIry/README.md

 ## ChangeLog

-**6.0.0**
+**5.0.0**
+- feature: 🎉 inpainting support using new inpainting model from RunwayML.
+It works really well!
+By default, the inpainting model will automatically be used for any image-masking task
-- feature: new default sampler makes image generation mor than twice as fast
+- feature: 🎉 new default sampler makes image generation mor than twice as fast
 - feature: added `DPM++ 2S a` and `DPM++ 2M` samplers.
 - feature: improve progress image logging
 - fix: fix bug with `--show-work`. fixes #84
 - fix: add workaround for pytorch bug affecting MacOS users using the new `DPM++ 2S a` and `DPM++ 2M` samplers.
 - fix: add workaround for pytorch mps bug affecting `k_dpm_fast` sampler. fixes #75
 - fix: larger image sizes now work on MacOS. fixes #8

-**5.0.0**
-- feature: 🎉 inpainting support using new inpainting model from RunwayML.
-It works really well!
-(Unfortunately it requires a HuggingFace token).
-By default, inpainting model will automatically be used for any image-masking task

 **4.1.0**
  - feature: allow dynamic switching between models/weights `--model SD-1.5` or `--model SD-1.4` or `--model path/my-custom-weights.ckpt`)